 - Management IPv6 Address The management address protocol packet includes the IPv6 address of the switch.
 If no management address is available, the address should be the MAC address for the CPU or for the port sending this advertisement.
-(Default: Disabled) - Port Description The port description is taken from the ifDescr object in RFC 2863, which includes information about the manufacturer, the product name, and the version of the interface hardware/software.
+(Default: Enabled) - Port Description The port description is taken from the ifDescr object in RFC 2863, which includes information about the manufacturer, the product name, and the version of the interface hardware/software.
 (Default: Enabled) - System Capabilities The system capabilities identifies the primary function(s) of the system and whether or not these primary functions are enabled.
 The information advertised by this TLV is described in IEEE 802.1AB.
 (Default: Enabled) - System Description The system description is taken from the sysDescr object in RFC 3418, which includes the full name and version identification of the system's hardware type, software operating system, and networking software.
 (Default: Enabled) - System Name The system name is taken from the sysName object in RFC 3418, which contains the system's administratively assigned name.
-To configure the system name, see "Displaying System Information" on page 74.
+To configure the system name, see "Displaying System Information" on page 68.
 (Default: Enabled)

-- ◆ 802.1 Organizationally Specific TLVs Configures IEEE 802.1 information included in the TLV field of advertised messages. - Protocol Identity The protocols that are accessible through this interface (see "Protocol VLANs" on page 187).
-(Default: Enabled) - VLAN ID The port's default VLAN identifier (PVID) indicates the VLAN with which untagged or priority-tagged frames are associated (see "IEEE 802.1Q VLANs" on page 161).
-(Default: Enabled) - VLAN Name The name of all VLANs to which this interface has been assigned (see "IEEE 802.1Q VLANs" on page 161.
-(Default: Enabled) - Port and Protocol VLAN ID The port-based protocol VLANs configured on this interface (see "Protocol VLANs" on page 187).
-(Default: Enabled) - ♦ 802.3 Organizationally Specific TLVs Configures IEEE 802.3 information included in the TLV field of advertised messages. - Link Aggregation The link aggregation capabilities, aggregation status of the link, and the IEEE 802.3 aggregated port identifier if this interface is currently a link aggregation member.
+- 802.1 Organizationally Specific TLVs Configures IEEE 802.1 information included in the TLV field of advertised messages. - Protocol Identity The protocols that are accessible through this interface (see "Protocol VLANs" on page 179).
+(Default: Enabled) - VLAN ID The port's default VLAN identifier (PVID) indicates the VLAN with which untagged or priority-tagged frames are associated (see "IEEE 802.1Q VLANs" on page 153).
+(Default: Enabled) - VLAN Name The name of all VLANs to which this interface has been assigned (see "IEEE 802.1Q VLANs" on page 153.
+(Default: Enabled) - Port and Protocol VLAN ID The port-based protocol VLANs configured on this interface (see "Protocol VLANs" on page 179).
+(Default: Enabled) - 802.3 Organizationally Specific TLVs Configures IEEE 802.3 information included in the TLV field of advertised messages. - Link Aggregation The link aggregation capabilities, aggregation status of the link, and the IEEE 802.3 aggregated port identifier if this interface is currently a link aggregation member.
 (Default: Enabled) - Max Frame Size The maximum frame size.
-(See "Configuring Support for Jumbo Frames" on page 76 for information on configuring the maximum frame size for this switch.
+(See "Configuring Support for Jumbo Frames" on page 70 for information on configuring the maximum frame size for this switch.
 (Default: Enabled) - MAC/PHY Configuration/Status The MAC/PHY configuration and status which includes information about auto-negotiation support/capabilities, and operational Multistation Access Unit (MAU) type.
-(Default: Enabled) - ◆ MED TLVs Configures general information included in the MED TLV field of advertised messages. - Capabilities This option advertises LLDP-MED TLV capabilities, allowing Media Endpoint and Connectivity Devices to efficiently discover which LLDP-MED related TLVs are supported on the switch.
-(Default: Enabled) - Extended Power (ECS4150-28P) This option advertises extended Power-over-Ethernet capability details, such as power availability from the switch, and power state of the switch, including whether the switch is operating from primary or backup power (the Endpoint Device could use this information to decide to enter power conservation mode).
+(Default: Enabled) - MED TLVs Configures general information included in the MED TLV field of advertised messages. - Capabilities This option advertises LLDP-MED TLV capabilities, allowing Media Endpoint and Connectivity Devices to efficiently discover which LLDP-MED related TLVs are supported on the switch.
 (Default: Enabled) - Inventory This option advertises device details useful for inventory management, such as manufacturer, model, software version and other pertinent information.
-(Default: Enabled)

-- Location This option advertises location identification details.
+(Default: Enabled) - Location This option advertises location identification details.
 (Default: Enabled) - Network Policy This option advertises network policy configuration information, aiding in the discovery and diagnosis of VLAN configuration mismatches on a port.
 Improper network policy configurations frequently result in voice quality degradation or complete service disruption.
+(Default: Enabled)

-(Default: Enabled) - MED-Location Civic Address Configures information for the location of the attached device included in the MED TLV field of advertised messages, including the country and the device type. - Country The two-letter ISO 3166 country code in capital ASCII letters.
+- MED-Location Civic Address Configures information for the location of the attached device included in the MED TLV field of advertised messages, including the country and the device type. - Country The two-letter ISO 3166 country code in capital ASCII letters.
 (Example: DK, DE or US) - Device entry refers to The type of device to which the location applies: - Location of the DHCP server. - Location of the network element believed to be the closest to client. - Location of the client.
 (This is the default.)